-Most think of Moosehead Lake and the surrounding area as a great place to visit — and it is!
-However, a long-term relocation to Maine’s biggest lake brings with it a vast amount of joys that a shorter stay could never offer.
+Most think of Moosehead Lake and the surrounding area as a great place to visit.
+It is!
+However, a long-term relocation to Maine’s biggest lake brings a vast amount of joys that a shorter stay could never offer.

 1. The Unspoiled Wilderness of the North Woods